Psystec/Once-Human-Midi-Maestro/README.md

 - **Discord:** https://discord.gg/s3vqJRCGht
 - **Watch it in Action:** https://youtu.be/p1vY4VZ_1Hk

+## How To

+1. Download the latest MIDI Maestro on the Discord.
+2. Extract the .zip file.
+3. Launch MIDI Maestro (Once Human Midi Maestro.exe)
+4. Select a MIDI file (.mid) You can download MIDI files from the Discord.
+5. Make sure you are sitting infront of a paino in Once Human.
+XD
+6. Press F5 to start playing the MIDI file.
+Press F6 to stop playing.

+If you are using a MIDI Keyboard you can just open the app and start playing immedaiatly.

 ## Shoutout
 - A huge shoutout to FrostiPanda for inspiring this project!
 He originally developed this idea in Python—check out his version if you're curious (although I personally prefer C# over Python 😅).
 - Check out his version: https://discord.com/invite/yD2UGNxsdS